 Professionals are needed to protect food supplies and distribution from the effects of deliberate or accidental contamination.
 This certificate provides individuals involved in food production and distribution industries with the practical knowledge needed to aid in identifying, minimizing and controlling food contamination.

 In an era of terrorism and global food systems, effective control of food borne hazards requires advanced education.
 This graduate certificate is for individuals directly involved in agriculture and food production industries.
 It serves the needs of industry and agencies that must protect the human food supply from accidental or deliberate contamination with pathogenic microbes and/or toxicants.
 This certificate program is designed for professionals with a bachelors degree who are working in a food industry related field and are interested in furthering their knowledge of food safety and defense.
 Potential career paths include:

-In addition to his teaching responsibilities, Dr. Hutkins studies bacteria important in human health and in fermented foods.
+In addition to his teaching responsibilities, Robert Hutkins studies bacteria important in human health and in fermented foods.
 He is interested in understanding factors that affect persistence of probiotic lactic acid bacteria and bifidobacteria in the gastrointestinal tract.
-He has taught at the University of Nebraska–Lincoln since 1987 and has published numerous articles.

 Work in a food industry related field or have an interest in furthering your knowledge of food safety and defense